AMRverse/AMRrulemakeR/README.md

 6 >16.0   R              1
 ```

 This highlights that a lot of the automated platforms report MIC data as capped ranges (values highlighted in red).
 Many of these are still interpretable against the breakpoints, but most of the BD Phoenix data is recorded as '<=0.5', which can't be interpreted against the breakpoints S <=0.25, R >0.5, ECOFF 0.064.
-These values won't be used in the AMRrules analysis.
+These values won't be used in the AMRrules analysis as they are not interpretable (NI).

 ## Run analyses need to define rules
 The function `amrrules_analysis()` takes our phenotype table and extracts the data for a specified drug; then takes our genotype table and extracts the data for the relevant markers; and compares these geno/pheno data using several different `AMRgen` functions.